CirrusRedOrg/EntityFrameworkCore.Jet/docs/DevNotes.md

 ## Nuget.Config
 - Used to get latest nightly builds of System.Data.OleDb
-- When a public release is posted to NuGet.org, having the NuGet.Config file likely won't be necessary
+- When a public release with bug fixes is posted to NuGet.org, having the NuGet.Config file in the EFCore.Jet solution likely won't be necessary

 ## .NET Core 3.0/3.1 Issues
-- using the dynamic keyword with COM objects not supported on .NET Core 3.0/3.1
+- Using the dynamic keyword with COM objects not supported on .NET Core 3.0/3.1
-- instead, System.Data.Jet.csproj includes two COMReference nodes for ADODB.dll & ADOX.dll, which generate strongly-typed references to these packages.
+- Instead, System.Data.Jet.csproj includes two COMReference nodes for ADODB.dll & ADOX.dll, which generate strongly-typed references to these packages.
 No x86/x64 issues have been encountered during preliminary tests, but I believe .NET 5.0 may support using the dynamic keyword with COM objects, so the code could possibly be reverted to the way it was, if issues with the COM wrappers are found.
 - Affects AdoxWrapper.cs, JetStoreSchemaDefinitionRetrieve.cs & JetSyntaxHelper.cs
 - FYI: Paths to msadox.dll:
     - C:\Program Files\Common Files\System\ado